kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

 - Project Santa Cruz Devkit [setup](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/devkit-unboxing-setup.md) completed
 - Computer with Wi-Fi connectivity

-### Definition of SoftAP
+## Connecting to OOBE for Initial Setup

+### What is SoftAP?

 SoftAP, or software-enabled access point, allows your devkit to act as a wireless access point/hotspot through its integrated Wi-Fi module.
 The devkit's SoftAP IP address is 10.1.1.1.
 We will be using the devkit's SoftAP for the initial setup.

-## Connecting to OOBE for Initial Setup
+### Connect to OOBE

 **We do NOT recommend using a mobile device for completing OOBE unless you only want to configure non-IoT Hub items.**